The insider advice on this page is from one of Wendy’s Trusted Travel Experts for New Zealand: Jean-Michel Jefferson of

 New Zealand is a true year-round destination, but each season has its advantages.
 February has the most reliable dry and warm weather.
 Temperatures begin dropping slightly in March, which is nice for hikers and cyclists.
 April and May bring beautiful autumn colors and cooler weather.
 August is the top month for skiing: The country has some of the finest heli-skiing in the world, and combining this with a tropical island can be fun.
 If you’re not in search of great beach weather (it can be cool even in February and March), then any time is good for the vast majority of travelers, although some lodges do close for the winter.

 Avoid the very peak season in New Zealand, which runs from mid-December to mid-January.
 Christmas surcharges, changeable weather, and sheer volumes of holiday travelers—visitors and New Zealanders alike—make this quite a harried time.

 The main mistake travelers make is to underestimate the size of the country and how long it takes to get around.
-Our roads are small and winding and take time to navigate.
+The roads are small and winding, and take time to navigate.
 Visitors also underestimate how much time they’ll want to spend at each stop.
 There is a lot to do here!
 Lucky backpackers and students with plenty of time on their hands manage to fill six months to a year in New Zealand and still come back for more, so schedule as much time as possible and plan to return.
 Don’t try to do it all in ten days!

 Bus tours that promise to show you New Zealand but deliver nothing but long hours on a seat with the country’s splendor sealed off by a window.